| Skip section navigation

 - Physical therapy for children is offered at many facilities throughout Allina Health.
 Our therapists have special training to help children and their families who are coping with medical conditions that interfere with normal development.

 Children with athletic injuries, cerebral palsy, spinal cord injury, traumatic brain injury and other special needs can receive, physical therapy in a fun, friendly and safe environment.
-Kenny Kids and Capable Kids are two specialized programs currently available.
+Courage Kenny Kids and Capable Kids are two specialized programs currently available.

 Hand and nerve damage